electron/electron/docs/tutorial/sandbox.md

 ### Preload scripts

-In order to allow renderer processes to communicate with the main process, preload scripts attached to sandboxed renderers will still have a limited Node.js environment enabled.
-Node's `require` module is exposed, but will only be able to import a subset of Electron and Node's built-in modules:
+In order to allow renderer processes to communicate with the main process, preload scripts attached to sandboxed renderers will still have a polyfilled subset of Node.js APIs available.
+A `require` function similar to Node's `require` module is exposed, but can only import a subset of Electron and Node's built-in modules:

 * `electron` (only renderer process modules)
 * [`events`](https://nodejs.org/api/events.html)